-- Summary: Summarises all activities of the organisation and present in the form of the summary report.
+Summarises all activities of the organisation and presents them in the form of a summary report.
 Profit and Loss account and Balance Sheet.

-- Customer/Supplier: According to the specifications of the management it’ll be prepared.
+According to the specifications of the management, it’ll be prepared.
 For example, Top 10 Customers report, interest on Customer Account/Invoices, Statement of Account, Customer Reminder Letters Outstanding/Open Delivery Order, Purchase Analysis, Vendor Analysis report.

-- Responsibility: MIS structure calculate or specify the premises of management responsibilities.
+MIS structure calculates or specifies the premises of management responsibilities.
 For example, the report on Cash Position, to be submitted by the top of the Finance and Accounts department.

 The various steps involved in designing accounting reports from accounting data are as follows :

-- Finalising the report: It helps in calculation or finalising the account information.
+It helps in the calculation or finalising of the account information.